iconify/icon-finder/docs/core/blocks.md

 ### More pages

-By default, Icon Finder will retrieve only first 2 pages of results from API.
+By default, Icon Finder will retrieve only the first 2 pages of results from API.
 This is done to reduce the load on API because often visitors don't look further than the first page.

 If `more` attribute in pagination block is set to `true`, UI should show either third page in pagination or button with text like "Load more results".